UltimateHG/ultimatehg.github.io/_articles/0003_acrobat_fuzz_2.md

 00b8cfec  00002054 00000000 00b8d00c 75e20647
 ```

-From here, we move on to `JP2KImageInitDecoderEx`, which still takes in 5 arguments, and with windbg we can easily see that it took in 2 return values that we got earlier:
+From here, we move on to `JP2KImageInitDecoderEx`, which still took in 5 arguments, and with windbg we can easily see that it took in 2 of the return values that we got earlier:
 ```
 eax=79a150b0 ebx=240eda10 ecx=240a3948 edx=00000000 esi=7a3d8da0 edi=2410a4c4
 eip=79a150b0 esp=00b8cf54 ebp=00b8d040 iopl=0         nv up ei pl nz ac po nc